38th Annual WCTF Career Conference

 Women on a Mission 2.0: Leadership, Citizenship & Advocacy

-The Women of Color Task Force is excited to be hosting its 38th annual career conference on Friday, March 6, 2020.
+The Women of Color Task Force is excited host its 38th annual career conference on Friday, March 6, 2020.
 All U-M staff, faculty, students and the public, regardless of gender or ethnicity, are invited to register to attend this inclusive professional development event.
 Attendees may select from a variety of workshop sessions designed to support their professional and personal development.

 The conference keynote will be a conversation with Dr. Joy DeGruy, nationally & internationally renowned researcher, educator, author, & presenter, and Dr. Julianne Malveaux, economist, author, social and political commentator, & businesswoman.
 They will discuss inclusive citizenship and the role of women as transformative change agents for voting rights, economic policy, prison reform, and access to education.

-The deadline to register for the conference is February 26, 2020.
+The deadline to register for the conference was February 26, 2020.

 Dr. Joy DeGruy